DayDreamer3d/registry_project/README.md

 ### UI ###

 After installation, if you access `<host-ip>` it will bring up the ui which would be blank in the starting but would display all the saved tags.
-For now, it can only do this much don't get your hopes high with it ;)
+Selecting these tags and searching will display all the corresponding repositories.

 ### Api ###